Away (company): Toxic workplace allegations

-On December 5, 2019, a report from The Verge described a toxic workplace and "culture of intimidation and constant surveillance" at Away in which employee communications channels were restricted while executives used Slack as an internal megaphone to publicly humiliate employees.
+On December 5, 2019, a report by The Verge reporter Zoë Schiffer described a toxic workplace and "culture of intimidation and constant surveillance" at Away in which employee communications channels were restricted while executives used Slack as an internal megaphone to publicly humiliate employees.
 Employees reported expectations to work long hours, on holidays, at night and late into the evening, and without paid time off.
 In an apology, CEO Korey said that she was "appalled" to read her own messages and listed steps taken to improve the company's work culture in the last year.
 Korey initially resigned as CEO on December 9, and the company announced that she was to be succeeded by Stuart Haselden, former COO of Lululemon.

 Korey renounced her resignation on January 13, 2020, and stated that she and Haselden would be co-CEOs of Away.
 In an interview with The New York Times, Korey said that The Verge's reporting was "inaccurate" and that it was "not right" for her to resign.
 The Verge replied, "Steph Korey responding to our reporting by saying her behavior and comments were 'wrong, plain and simple' and then choosing to step down as C.E.O. speaks for itself."
 Erin Grau, Away's human resources chief, resigned the same day in response to Korey returning.

 On July 2, 2020, however, Jen Rubio and Stuart Haseldon announced that Korey would be stepping down as co-CEO "within the year", following comments she made on social media attacking digital-only media companies.
 Away employees were concerned that her comments meant she had learned nothing from the events in December 2019.

 Products

 Away produces and markets travel accessories using a direct-to-consumer business model.
 The company's best-known products are suitcases.
-Away has since expanded its product line to include travel bags, travel organizers and travel accessories.
+Away's product line also includes travel bags, travel organizers and travel accessories.

 The Carry-On was developed based on the focus group feedback.
 Vogue announced the creation of the luggage in November 2015, labeling it "The Perfect Carry-On."
 By October 2016, Away had launched three additional sizes: The Bigger Carry-On; The Medium; and The Large.
 The Bigger Carry-On was an honoree in the 2017 Fast Company Innovation By Design Awards.

 Due to the brand's celebrity appeal, People dubbed the luggage "the little black dress of luggage" in August 2017.